English Language Learners

 CADRE examined whether funding provided through the National Science Foundation’s (NSF) Discovery Research K-12 (DR K-12) program has made a unique contribution to the research in the fields of science and mathematics education for ELs, resulting in this February 2016 article.

 On July 22, 2011, representatives from three DR K-12 projects joined CADRE staff for a conference call to collectively discuss their work with ELLs, the challenges associated with work in this area, dissemination strategies, and advice for those new to the field.
-In CADRE’s current project spotlight on ELL, we invite you to listen in!
+We invite you to listen in!

 Get to know the projects featured in this spotlight as project members discuss their goals and what they've learned so far.